ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

     - Jansson
     - OpenSSL

-Although you will also need CMake and a modern C/C++ compiler, we will omit this part from the tutorial as you should have them installed already by default.
+You'll also need CMake and a modern C/C++ compiler, so in case you don't have them installed already, use `apt-get install build-essential cmake` to do so.

 ##### APT Packages #####